Encounters with Jesus

 Be intentional about providing spaces to encounter Jesus …

-In an entertainment driven, visually stimulated, “I’m bored” generation there is a tendency to fill our program time with children with lots of activity, noise and busyness so as to maintain attention and hopefully communicate something of value.
-While we need to be cognisant of the ‘times and the seasons’ and use all we can to be effective communicators, there is a danger that we fill our spaces so full there is no time for our children to hear the voice of God.
+In an entertainment driven, visually stimulated, “I’m bored” generation there is a tendency to fill our program lives with lots of activity, noise and busyness so as to maintain attention and hopefully communicate something of value.
+While we need to be cognisant of the ‘times and the seasons’ and use all we can to be effective communicators, there is a danger that we fill our spaces so full there is no time to hear the voice of God.

 Many Christians can remember a time and place where they may have felt particularly close to Jesus – at an event, at a particular episode in their life, etc. These same Christians would testify how important that moment was and continues to be in their ongoing faith journey.
 How important it is for us to create the spaces where our we can encounter the living Jesus – not just in words from the front but in the still small voice of the Spirit of God who desperately wants to communicate with each of us.

-But let’s not lose the vision as leaders in helping our children connect intimately, personally and regularly with the Son of God.
+But let’s not lose the vision as leaders in helping all ages connect intimately, personally and regularly with the Son of God.

 The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.
 When he has brought out all his own, he goes on ahead of them, and his sheep follow him because they know his voice.
 But they will never follow a stranger; in fact, they will run away from him because they do not recognize a stranger’s voice.